ray-project/ray/doc/source/data/creating-datastreams.rst

 .. tabbed:: Pandas

   Create a ``Datastream`` from a Pandas DataFrame.
-This constructs a ``Datastream`` backed by a single Pandas DataFrame block.
+This constructs a ``Datastream`` backed by a single block.

   .. literalinclude:: ./doc_code/creating_datastreams.py
     :language: python